Anaswar-ash/Automated-Link-Generator/Readme.md

 Step 6: Run the Frontend
 Open the index.html file (located inside the templates folder) directly in your web browser (e.g., by double-clicking it).

+Enter the base URL for the links you want to check (e.g., https://gofile.io/d/) and the text that appears on a page when the content is not available (e.g., "This content does not exist").

 You can now use the tool!
 The frontend running in your browser will communicate with the Python server you started in the previous step.